keirafadams/pyfsstat/README.md

-# pysysprofiler
+# pyfsstat
-A place for storing some of my system profiling tools
+A simple toolchain for capturing and characterizing the state of your linux filesystem.